SynneK1337/gci-2019/introduction-to-systemd-create-a-simple-systemd-service/readme.md

 # Introduction to systemd
-### Creating a service, force it to start automatically and reload if crashed.
+### Creating a service, force it to start automatically and reload it if crashed.

-Sometimes it is useful to have app running all the time, auto-restarting if it crashes.
+Sometimes it is useful to have an app running all the time, auto-restarting if it crashes.
 The simplest way to achieve that is make systemd service with this app.

 You probably used ```systemctl start ...``` or ```service ... start``` on your Linux Machine to run for example [apache](https://httpd.apache.org/) or [mysql](https://www.mysql.com/).
-You can do the same with your own app, but as first, you have to write a unit file with service.
+You can do the same with your app, but first, you have to write a unit file with service.
 In this article, I will write service for [pynotes-server](https://github.com/synnek1337/pynotes-server) - a simple notes hosting server made by myself.

 ## How do I execute pynotes-server?
-pynotes-server can be runned with ```python3 /usr/bin/pynotes-server/main.py```.
+pynotes-server can be run with ```python3 /usr/bin/pynotes-server/main.py```.

 ## How can I create systemd service file?
 Systemd stores service unit files in ```/etc/systemd/system/``` directory.